nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 date: "2010-05-26"
 permalink: /2010/05/26/reacting-to-small-variations-in-response-time/
 categories:
-  - Aspersa
-  - SQL
+  - Databases
-  - Tools
+  - Open Source
 ---
 I wrote recently about [early detection for MySQL performance problems][1].
 If your server is having micro-fluctuations in performance, it's important to know, because very soon they will turn much worse.
 What can you do about this?